Nalwa: Demographics

 Nalwa is a large village located in Hisar, Haryana with total 845 families residing.
 The Nalwa village has population of 4665 of which 2457 are males while 2208 are females as per Population Census 2011.

 People's living in the village are Hindu and Muslim.
-There are Kumhar, Jat, Brahmins, Dhanak, Chamar, Thakar, Maniyar(Hindu), Maniyar(Muslim), Yadav, Balmiki, Baniya, Khati, Nai, Dhobi, Chimpi, Sunar and some other castes.
+There are Bishnoi, Jat, Brahmins, Dhanak, Chamar, Thakar, Maniyar(Hindu), Maniyar(Muslim), Yadav, Balmiki, Baniya, Khati, Nai, Dhobi, Chimpi, Sunar and some other castes.

 Literacy rate

 Nalwa village has lower literacy rate compared to Haryana.
 In 2011, literacy rate of Nalwa village was 69.24% compared to 75.55% of Haryana.
 In Nalwa Male literacy stands at 79.16% while female literacy rate was 58.20%.

 Sex ratio

 In Nalwa village population of children with age 0-6 is 657 which makes up 14.08% of total population of village.
 Average Sex Ratio of Nalwa village is 899 which is higher than Haryana state average of 879.
 Child Sex Ratio for the Nalwa as per census is 899, higher than Haryana average of 834.